EliasMessner/robustness-of-pprl/README.md

-This Project is part of my bachelor's thesis at Leipzig University.
+This project is part of my bachelor's thesis at Leipzig University.
 Its purpose is to test the robustness of Privacy Preserving Record Linkage against dataset variations.

 # RLModule